giorgk/ichnos/README.md

 spack env activate ichnos
 ```
 ### CMake
-First we are going to install cmake.
+Next we are going to install cmake.
 Any version should work however I'm specifing here 3.9.4 because this has already been built in other spack environments
  ```
  spack install cmake@3.9.4 target=x86_64
  ```
- Now the command `spack find` should find that the cmake is installed anc the `cmake --version` should return the version information.
+ Now the command `spack find` should find that the cmake is installed and the `cmake --version` should return the version information.

  ### MPI
  Next we will install openmpi.
 The `spack info openmpi` will return the available openmpi versions, while at the top specifies which one is the prefered.
 At the time of writing this that was the 3.1.4 so we build it as
  ```
  spack install openmpi@3.1.4 target=x86_64
  ```
  Usually clusters provide mpi frameworks and it is always a good practise to use these.
-To instruct spack to use an external package ones has to create a `packages.yaml` file with the content similar to the following
+To instruct spack to use an external package ones has to create a `packages.yaml` file with content similar to the following:
  ```
 packages:
   mpi: